List of Primetime Creative Arts Emmy Awards received by Netflix

 Netflix is an American over-the-top content platform and production company, since 2013 several programs from the platform have been nominated and won both Primetime Emmy Awards and Primetime Creative Arts Emmy Awards, the latter being a part of the former focused on recognizing technical and other similar achievements in American television programming.

 The following list focuses only on the categories that are usually included in the Creative Arts ceremony, the ones that are presented on the main ceremony are already covered here.

 Programs

-Queer Eye has won Outstanding Structured Reality Program five consecutive times (2018–2022).
+Queer Eye has won Outstanding Structured Reality Program six consecutive times (2018–2023).
 Tidying Up with Marie Kondo scored a nomination in 2019 while Love Is Blind was nominated in 2020.

 Somebody Feed Phil was nominated for its second season in 2019 while Cheer and Kevin Hart: Don't F**k This Up were nominated in 2020 with the former winning.